DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Vehicles are divided into three classes: A, B, and C. The higher class CDL you have, the more vehicle types you are allowed to drive as long as you have the necessary endorsements.
 Here is a breakdown of the three classes of commercial license:

-Class A: Any combination of vehicles with a gross vehicle weight rating (GVWR) of at least 26,001, when the GVWR of the vehicle(s) being towed is more than 10,000 pounds.
+Class A: Any combination of vehicles with a gross vehicle weight rating (GVWR) of at least 26,001 lbs., when the GVWR of the vehicle(s) being towed is more than 10,000 lbs.

-Class B: Any single vehicle with a GVWR of 26,001 or more pounds, or any such vehicle towing a vehicle with a maximum 10,000 pounds GVWR.
+Class B: Any single vehicle with a GVWR of 26,001 lbs. or more, or any such vehicle towing a vehicle with a maximum 10,000 lbs.
+GVWR.

 What are the maximum vehicle sizes I can drive?